MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **CountAccountWizardEnd** - How many times the legacy wizard dialog ended

   - **CountCreatePIMAccount** - How many times user created a PIM Profile

+#### Office.Outlook.Mac.MacOLKAsserts

+Used to identify user impacting issues in Outlook that may manifest as crashes or degraded functionality.

+The following fields are collected:

+- **Category** - type of assert

+- **CollectionTime** - time when assert is collected

+#### Office.Outlook.Mac.MacOLKErrors

+Used to identify user impacting issues in Outlook that may manifest as crashes or degraded functionality.

+The following fields are collected:

+- **Category** - type of error

+- **CollectionTime** - time when error is collected

+- **ThreadId** - identifier for the thread

 #### Office.System.SystemHealthAsserts